mmistakes/made-mistakes-jekyll/_posts/work/2014-02-28-jekyll-themes.md

 ## License

-These themes are free and open source software, distributed under the [GNU General Public License](https://www.gnu.org/copyleft/gpl.html).
+These themes are free and open source software, distributed under the [MIT License]({{ site.url }}/LICENSE).
 Feel free to to modify them to suit your needs.